flowlearnerapp/flowlearnerapp.github.io/README.md

     <div class="footer">
         <p>© 2024 Flowlearner, All rights reserved.</p>
     </div>

 <script>
-    let lastScrollTime = 0;  // Timestamp to track the last time Instagram was opened
+    // Set default values when the page is loaded let lastScrollTime = 0;  // Timestamp to track the last time Instagram was opened

+    // Reset the values whenever the page is loaded window.onload = function() {
+        lastScrollTime = 0;
+    };

     window.addEventListener('scroll', function() {
         // Check if the user has reached the bottom of the page